The Cowboy of the NSA

 "He said at one point that a lot of things aren't clearly legal, but that doesn't make them illegal," says a former military intelligence officer who served under Alexander at INSCOM.

-In November 2001, the general in charge of all Army intelligence had informed his personnel, including Alexander, that the military had broad authority to collect and share information about Americans, so long as they were "reasonably believed to be engaged" in terrorist activities, the general wrote in a widely distributed memo.
+In November 2001, the general in charge of all Army intelligence had informed his personnel, including Alexander, that the military had broad authority to collect and share information about Americans, so long as they were "reasonably believed to be engaged" in terrorist activities, the general wrote in a

 The general didn't say how exactly to make this determination, but it was all the justification Alexander needed.
 "Hayden's attitude was 'Yes, we have the technological capability, but should we use it?'
 Keith's was 'We have the capability, so let's use it,'" says the former intelligence official who worked with both men.